-Grade Level: 9, 10, 11, 12 One Semester - 0.5 credit Prequisite: Accounting I
+Grade Level: 9, 10, 11, 12 One Semester - 0.5 credit Prequisite: Accounting I an accelerated pace and to meet requirements established by College Board.

 Accounting II reviews the basic concepts learned in the first semester and expands into areas of payroll, special journals, cash register systems, uncollectible accounts, and depreciation.
 Computers are utilized in the course to reinforce accounting cycle knowledge and give students a realistic view of how many businesses perform accounting tasks.